Where Is Hôtel de Lille Located in Saint-Germain-des-Prés

 In the mythical district of Saint-Germain-des-Prés, the heart of 20th-century intellectual life, lies the hotel on Rue de Lille.
 A charming four-star hotel, warm and refined, celebrating the writers, artists, poets, and singers who built the legend of the neighborhood and its must-visit places: Les Deux Magots, Le Flore, Lipp…

-How to Get to the Hotel
+How to Get to Hôtel de Lille Paris

 Hôtel de Lille - Paris